A Broad and Balanced Curriculum

 As a successful school, we aim to create a challenging environment that raises standards of achievement and the quality of teaching and learning in science and mathematics for all pupils, leading to whole school improvement in performance.

 Our school will be a centre of excellence in scientific, technological, enterprising and vocational education.
-It will be an active contributor to local and national developments within science and mathematics and will encourage young people to pursue science and mathematics beyond 16, providing them with appropriate learning pathways so that they develop the skills needed to be active citizens within an increasingly scientific world and to progress into employment, further training and higher education according to their individual abilities, aptitudes and ambitions.
+It will be an active contributor to local and national developments within science and mathematics.
+It will encourage young people to pursue science and mathematics beyond 16, providing them with appropriate learning pathways.
+In this way, they develop the skills needed to be active citizens within an increasingly scientific world and to progress into employment, further training and higher education according to their individual abilities, aptitudes and ambitions.

 We will be active partners in a learning society with our local family of schools and our local community, sharing resources and disseminating good practice.